 In August 2022, California lawmakers voted to keep Diablo Canyon nuclear plant open.
-The plant which supplies c.10% of the State's electricity needs was scheduled to close in 2025 but has now been extended to 2030.
+The plant which supplies c.10% of the State's electricity needs was scheduled to close in 2025 but has now been extended to 2030, and potentially 2035.